ActivitySim/activitysim/docs/abmexample.rst

   * alighting TAP to destination microzone using microzone to TAP LOS measures

 The resulting complete transit path LOS for the best, or a bundle of, paths is then used in the demand model for representing transit LOS at the microzone level.

-Support for multiple zone systems is **NOT YET IMPLEMENTED**, but planned for a future release.
+Support for multiple zone systems is **NOT YET IMPLEMENTED**, but planned for the next release.
 For the time being, all travel is modeled at the TAZ level.

 Decision-making units
 ~~~~~~~~~~~~~~~~~~~~~